Bayesian Mixtures Models with Repulsive and Attractive Atoms: Bayesian analysis of normalized random measures

 with $\kappa(u, n): = \int_{\R_+} \e^{-u s} s^{n} H(\dd s)$. \end{theorem}

-Theorem \ref{teo:post} resembles the posterior characterization of $\tilde p$ in case on NRMIs \citep{JaLiPr09} and normalized IFPPs \citep{ArDeInf19}.
+First, we point out that the Laplace functional of $\mutilde '$ is an exponential tilting of the one of $\mutilde^!_{\bm y^*}$, that is to say the distribution of $\mutilde '$ is absolutely continuous with respect to the distribution of $\mutilde^!_{\bm y^*}$, with density given by $f_{\mutilde '}(\mu) \propto \e^{-u \mu (\X)}$.
+Theorem~\ref{teo:post} resembles the posterior characterisation of $\tilde p$ in the case of NRMIs \citep{JaLiPr09} and normalised IFPPs \citep{ArDeInf19}.
 Interestingly, unlike in the previous cases, here the law of $\mutilde '$ depends on the observed $\bm y^*$.
-Note that expression \eqref{eq:Laplace_mu_post} is obtained without any specific assumption on the law of the point process $\Phi$.
-More interpretable expressions for the posterior distribution of $\mutilde$ are obtained when considering particular classes of point processes, as we showcase in the following examples.
-For the sequel, we remember that $\psi(u) := \E[\e^{-uS}]$ is the Laplace transform of a random variable $S$, with distribution $H$, and we also define
+Note that the expression \eqref{eq:Laplace_mu_post} is obtained without any specific assumption on the law of the point process $\Phi$.
+Specific expressions for the posterior distribution of $\mutilde$ are obtained when considering particular classes of point processes, as we showcase in the following examples.
+For the sequel, we remind that $\psi(u) := \E[\e^{-uS}]$ is the Laplace transform of a random variable $S$, with distribution $H$, and we also define

 to be the density of the exponential tilting of $S$.